PAC-Bayes meta-learning with implicit task-specific posteriors: Methodology

-One potential drawback of the implicit modelling approach is the curse of dimensionality, resulting in computationally expensive training process.
-This is an active research question when dealing with generative models in general.
-This issue can be addressed by encoding the high-dimensional data, such as images, to a feature embedding space by supervised-learning on the same training data set~\cite{rusu2019meta}.
-This strategy reduces the dimension of the input space, leading to smaller generator and discriminator models.
-The trade-off lies in the possibility of losing relevant information that can affect the performance on held-out tasks.
+One potential drawback of the implicit modelling approach is the curse of dimensionality, resulting in a computationally expensive training process.
+This is an active research question when dealing with generative models.
+This issue can be addressed by encoding the high-dimensional data, such as images, to a feature embedding space by supervised-learning on the same training data set.
+For example, in one of our experiments, we also show how to use image features extracted from a wide-residual network trained on tiered-ImageNet training set~\citep{rusu2019meta} to mitigate this issue.
+This strategy reduces the dimension of the input space, leading to smaller task-specific model parameter \(\mathbf{w}_{i}\), and eventually decreasing the size of the generator.
+The trade-off lies in the possibility of losing relevant information that can affect the performance on hold-out tasks.